rento-fox/Code-Guides/React/README.md

-Last Updated: 12.04.2025
+Last Updated: 01.07.2025

 <br/>

-Creating A React + Vite + Ts App
+Creating A React + Vite + TypeScript App

     Vite (French word for "quick", pronounced "veet") is a build tool that aims to provide a faster and leaner development experience for modern web projects.